vmsmith/vmsmith.github.io/content/architecture/251212-system-architecture/index.md

 Key characteristics:

-- Modality-agnostic
+* Modality-agnostic.
-- Transport-agnostic
+* Transport-agnostic.
-- Contains no business logic or cognition
+* Intentionally stateless with respect to business logic.
+Any ‘session continuity’ is surfaced from Orchestration, not stored in the interface layer.
-- Has no direct access to persistence or external services
+* No direct access to persistence or external services.

 ---